zepto-lang/monads/README.md

 ## Usage

-The following monads are implemented:
+The following monads are implemented (with basically the same functions as in their Haskell equivalent):

 ### Identity